MicrosoftDocs/azure-ai-docs/articles/search/search-security-rbac.md

 ## Built-in roles used in search

+*Data plane* refers to operations against the search service endpoint, such as indexing or queries, or any other operation specified in the [Search Service REST APIs](/rest/api/searchservice/) or equivalent Azure SDK client libraries.

+*Control plane* refers to Azure resource management, such as creating or configuring a search service.

 The following roles are built in.
 If these roles are insufficient, [create a custom role](#create-a-custom-role).

-### Data plane roles

 | Role | Plane | Description  |
 | ---- | ------|--------------------- |